October 27, 2023

-- How much does YouTube pay you for 1 million views?
+How much does YouTube pay you for 1 million views?

-- How many subscribers do you need to get paid?
+How many subscribers do you need to get paid?

-- How do you earn money from YouTube without AdSense?
+How do you earn money from YouTube without AdSense?

-- Do you earn money through YouTube Red?
+Do you earn money on YouTube Premium?

-- How does YouTube pay?
+How does YouTube pay?

-Through AdSense, and depending on your payment address, the following payment options may be available:
+YouTube pays publishers through AdSense, and depending on your payment address, the following payment options may be available:

 - Electronic Funds Transfer (EFT)